ringier-data/rcplus-decentriq-template/README.md

 Credentials (email and API token) must be stored in `credentials` file in repo root.

-TODO: We can avoid the above quick-and-dirty process by creating a third script decicated to execution of the computation (if not deemed overkill).

 ## Questions and open issues
 **Q:** How are packages installed in decentriq?
 Do we have restrictions regarding sklearn version, etc.? \